OpenACC/openacc-best-practices-guide/06-Loops.markdown

 Optimize Loops
 ==============
-Once data locality has been expressed developers may wish to further tune the code for the hardware of interest.
+Once data locality has been expressed, developers may wish to further tune the code for the hardware of interest.
 It's important to understand that the more loops are tuned for a particular type of hardware the less performance portable the code becomes to other architecures.
 If you're generally running on one